 Recommended Reading: Learn More About Judaism

-Thinking of choosing Judaism?
-Here are some excellent publications to explore as you begin your journey:
+Are you curious about Judaism?
+Are you thinking of choosing Judaism?
+Here are some excellent resources to explore on your journey:

-- The Jewish Home: A Guide for Jewish Living
+- The Jewish Home: A Guide for Jewish Living, by Rabbi Daniel Syme

 Written in an engaging question and answer format, this is equally informative for both the life-long Jew and the new Jew-by-choice.
 Delving into Jewish observance through the calendar and life cycle, this is a perfect how-to guide to Judaism.